JDM Joyride: 1994 Toyota S130 Crown Super Deluxe Wagon – Sold?

 October 12, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 The U.S. Federal government’s 25-year import exemption rule is starting to provide Japanese Domestic Market (“JDM”) enthusiasts the ability to purchase and drive cars they could only sim race on their PlayStation when they were younger.
-An odd example of this phenomenon is this 1994 Toyota Crown Super Deluxe Wagon currently listed here on Craigslist in Niantic, Connecticut offered at $11,500 currently.
+An odd example of this phenomenon is this 1994 Toyota Crown Super Deluxe Wagon originally listed in September 2021 on Craigslist in Niantic, Connecticut offered at $11,500 currently.

 Unfortunately, given the nature of these JDM imports and the scarcity of a wagon like this being imported, we do not have any reliable source printed in English that can measure the asking price (if you know of a source – please comment below and let us know!).

 Once exported during the formative years of Toyota’s car-building capabilities, the Crown eventually became a domestic market icon with the distinction of being the longest-running passenger-car nameplate affixed to any Toyota model, along with being the first Toyota vehicle to be exported to the United States in 1958.